Wernfried/xml-twig/README.md

 `.find(condition)` - **Twig**: Find a specific element in current element and returns the first match.
 In principle `.descendant(condition)[0]`

-`.purge()` - void: Removes the current element from treee.
+`.purge()` - void: Removes the current element from tree.
 Usually this methond is called after the element has been processed and when not needed anymore.

 `.purgeUpTo(elt)` - void: Purges up to the elt element.
 This allows you to keep part of the tree in memory when you purge.